Culture Shock

 Young monks

 Chiang Mai, Thailand – Microsoft’s Windows VISTA offers dim hope for enlightenment during the convocation ceremony for these novice monks at Wat Pantao in the core of the moat-bound city.
-Maybe Windows 7 holds the answer?
+Maybe switching to Apple will hold the answer?
 Either way, it’s interesting to see the role new media is playing in the world these days.